arkency/posts/posts/2021-01-12-gradual-automation-in-ruby.md

 Simplest piece of Ruby code you'll read today.
 Also known as: _do-nothing scripting_.
 [Original inspiration](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/).

-Problem: you want to codify a manual process like setting up another instance of your e-commerce app.
+**Problem**: you want to codify a manual process like setting up another instance of your e-commerce app.
 It may involve several steps with varying potential for automation (like seed the db, set up a subdomain, set up admin account).

 Solution 1: lay out all steps in a wiki page and teach people to conform.